google-marketing-solutions/customer-match-upload-script/README.md

 If you don't specify any remarketing list in the audience file, the script will create a new audience list with a default name (controlled by the `GENERIC_LIST` variable in the script) and will add all the users to that one.

+You can also specify the list type by using the `--list_type` flag, and passing one of the allowed values: `CONTACT_INFO`, `MOBILE_ADVERTISING_ID`,`CRM_ID`.
+The default if not specified is `CONTACT_INFO`.

+The data is not hashed by default.
+If you need the script to hash the customer data, you can use the `--hash_required` flag to enable it.

 The script has more optional parameters that allow working with custom configuration and audience file paths.
 For more info on them, run: